TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/opa/how-to-run-the-solution.md

 mapping the current directory ($PWD) to /data inside the container.

 This allows the Opa container to pick up the .opa file and compile it, inside the container.
-It gave no output, but notice that there’s a new hello-world.js
+It gave no output, but notice that there's a new hello-world.js

 As this .js has some npm dependencies, we can also run it inside a container, using the same image: